Security & Privacy

 • Availability: Operations aim for stable availability, traceable deployments, and fast incident handling.

-2. Access control
+2. Access control & roles (RBAC)

-3. Transport & data security
+3. Transport & communications security

-4. Logging & abuse prevention
+5. Logging, audit trail & abuse prevention

-7. Reporting security issues
+8. Reporting security issues

 If you believe you found a security issue, please contact us at support@certifylize.com.
 Please do not send sensitive data unencrypted.